GarnBarn/garnbarn-backend/api.md

 #### Permission

-- Anyone that have the user in GarnBarn system.
+- Anyone that have the account in GarnBarn system.

 #### HTTP Request